WebexCC-SA/partner-summit/_pages/Advanced.md

 ## Task 2: Adding JDS API Request to the Flow Designer
+In order to achieve that use case, we will need to use 2 JDS APIs:
+- Get the person-id API - https://developer.webex-cx.com/documentation/journey/v1/search-for-an-identity-via-aliases
+- Get Progressive Template values against user - https://developer.webex-cx.com/documentation/journey/v1/historic-progressive-profile-view-using-template-name

+1. By using your admin account, go to the Control Hub -> Webex CC -> Flows https://admin.webex.com/wxcc/routing-flows/flows

+2. Open the flow which was created during the Fundamental lab

+> Note: Alternatively, you can create a new Flow and map your Entry Point and DN to that Flow.

+3.

 ## Task 3: Making a test call and checking the restul